kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/03-40-api-rule-troubleshooting.md

-# Issues When Creating an APIRule in version v1beta1
+# Issues When Creating an APIRule in Version v1beta1

 ## Symptom